ANTHRO 100 — GENERAL ANTHROPOLOGY

 3 credits.

-Cultural and ecological factors influencing the composition and structure of human population; expression and distribution of genetic characters within and between populations; racial differences, race formations; constitutional studies, mating systems and their genetic consequences.
-Enroll Info: None
+Cultural and ecological factors influencing the composition and structure of human populations; variation and distribution of genes within and between populations; history and evolution of human populations as evidenced by genomes.

 ANTHRO 307 — URBAN ANTHROPOLOGY